 What is it: Princess Mononoke

 Princess Mononoke, or “Mononoke Hime” in Japan, is a Japanese animated film directed by Hayao Miyazaki and produced by Studio Ghibli, released in 1997.
-This film is widely recognized as a masterpiece of animated cinema, not only for its engaging plot, but also for the depth of its messages about nature, industrialization and the struggle between man and the environment.
-The narrative takes place in a fictional feudal Japan, where mystical creatures and humans coexist, but are often in conflict.
-The film addresses complex themes, such as the peaceful coexistence between species and the need to respect nature, reflecting the environmental concerns that are so relevant today.
+This film is widely recognized as a masterpiece of animated cinema, not only for its engaging plot but also for the depth of its messages about nature, industrialization, and the struggle between humanity and the environment.
+The narrative takes place in a fictional feudal Japan, where mystical creatures and humans coexist, but frequently in conflict.
+The film addresses complex themes such as the peaceful coexistence between species and the need to respect nature, reflecting environmental concerns that are so relevant today.

 Anime Production